 Agencies in Virginia provide financial aid to pay housing costs, such as rent, as well as other services in an effort to prevent homelessness.
-The non-profit organizations partner with the Department of Housing and Community Development in an effort to assist as many low income and struggling families as possible.
+The non-profit organizations listed below partner with the Department of Housing and Community Development in an effort to assist as many low income and struggling families as possible.
 Participants can receive everything from emergency cash grants to referrals and legal support.
 As expanded upon below, there are several components of the state’s Homeless Prevention Program.

 The goal of the non-profit and government agencies that participate in HPP is to stabilize the family and offer short term, emergency financial assistance to pay for their costs while that occurs.
 It is often combined with applications to government benefits and referrals to other local resources.
 The program can help both tenants and homeowners in the state.
 Any financial support will need to be utilized as a last resort by the resident.